About

 Also a scholar, John writes on poetry and poetics across a wide range of time, with specializations in Romanticism and ecocriticism.
 He has presented papers at Yale University, the University of Chicago, and NAVSA’s 2017 Victorian Preserves conference in Banff, Alberta.
 His dissertation explores the role of genre and poetic form in negotiating an emergent concept of environment in the later eighteenth century.

 His work has been supported by fellowships and awards from the Bread Loaf Environmental Writers’ Conference, the Academy of American Poets, and Georgetown University’s Lannan Center for Poetics and Social Practice.
-He splits his time between Kentucky and California, where he is pursuing a PhD in English and Critical Theory at the University of California, Berkeley.
+He holds an MFA in poetry from Columbia and is completing a PhD in English and critical theory at the University of California, Berkeley.